ddev/ddev-xhgui/README.md

 ## Warning

 This addon is for debugging in a development environment.
-Profiling in a production environment is not recommend.
+Profiling in a production environment is not recommended.

 ## Getting started